The Statute of Rhuddlan (1284): How Edward I Reshaped Wales

 New courts were introduced to administer English law in Wales.
 Over time, this system developed into what became known as the Court of Great Sessions.

-These courts handled serious criminal and civil cases.
-Crucially, they operated within the English judicial tradition.
+These courts handled serious criminal and civil cases and operated within the English judicial tradition.

 The Political and Social Impact